 This is a big week for increased offers from Chase it appears.
-First they launched the new United Business card with a massive 100,000 miles offer and then this huge Chase IHG Premier increased offer.
+First they launched the new United Business card with a massive 100,000 miles offer after $10,000 in spend within 3 months.
+And now this huge Chase IHG Premier increased offer.
 This is the highest the offer has ever been on this card.

 Details of the Offer

 - Earn 140,000 IHG Rewards points after spending $3,000 within the first 3 months of card membership.

 - The $89 annual fee is NOT waived